 • Technology that converts otherwise lost energy from exhaust.

-The labor standards L&I will use to certify a project can be included in a Project Labor Agreement (PLA) or Community Workforce Agreement (CWA) as part of the project.
+The labor standards L&I reviews to certify a project can be included in a Project Labor Agreement (PLA) or Community Workforce Agreement (CWA) as part of the project.
 A project without a PLA or CWA must still fulfill the specific labor standards.

-You’ll need to submit an application to L&I to receive a certification for your project.
+You must submit an application prior to the start of the project to L&I to receive a certification for your project.
 Take the certification to DOR to receive a refund for the purchase of the energy generating machinery and equipment.

 Refunds - Large Energy Generation Project